 If any of the above is ignored, a person may end up jailed for causing harm to a wildlife animal.

 In case you live on a rant and want to use an air rifle, you need permission from the landowner, because the weaponry is about to be used on his territory, respectively.
-You also need a certificate to use shotgun, rifle or other firearm.
+You also need a certificate to use a shotgun, rifle or another firearm.

 A certificate is not required for air rifles up to 12 ft/lb and air pistols up to 6 ft/lb.

 Check out this complete guide on how to use an air rifle for rat control in case you have the permission to do so.